The Miser’s 3 Things:

 By tracking my spending throughout the month, I can see where my money’s going and where I might need to cut back to meet my budget.

-The best part about Excel is that it’ll add up the columns for you, so you can easily total up your spending for the month.
+Excel adds up the columns for you, so you can easily total up your spending for the month.
 As I explained in my 2017 year-end post, you can total up your spending for the year in late December this same way.

 Don’t forget to track your income too, so you can see how much you came out ahead — hopefully not behind — for the month.
 This isn’t just what you earned at your main job; if you have side gigs or other money coming in, track it.